So you’ve finally decided to grin and bear it and take a Polar Plunge?

-- Do not worry about “missing” the Plunge – there were almost 300 of us that went in the water last year, so even if you wait 5 or 10 minutes until the crowd thins out, you’ll still get the full Plunge experience… but in a less congested way.
+- Do not worry about “missing” the Plunge – sometimes it can be as many as 300 people going in the water, so even if you wait 5 or 10 minutes until the crowd thins out, you’ll still get the full Plunge experience…but in a less congested way.
 This will also make it easier for your entourage to bear witness to the big event and snap your smiling and shivering photo for you.

-- A backpack to hold street clothes and your new t-shirt!
+- A backpack or tote bag to hold street clothes and your new T-shirt

-- A dry partner to hold your valuables while you are in the water
+- A dry friend to hold your valuables while you are in the water

-- River shoes or water-friendly shoes for going into the water, the sand is very cold on bare feet
+- Water-friendly Shoes for going into the water, sand or concrete can be very cold on bare feet

-- A disposable, waterproof camera that you can carry into the Plunge Zone with you… even if your “handlers” can’t get a close-up of you in the water, feel free to ask a fellow Plunger to capture your big moment on film.
-You can email your favorite photos to us if you want to share them on our gallery or Facebook page.
+- Maybe bring a Waterproof Camera that you can carry into the Plunge Zone with you… or feel free to ask a fellow Plunger to capture your big moment and you can email your favorite photos to us if you want to share them on our gallery.

 Most of all… just have a great time!
-We thank you for your participation!
+We thank you so much for your participation!